Why is the US team struggling at the Women’s World Cup? – KION546

 Eyes on the prize

-USWNT players and Andonovski are looking ahead to the knockout stage, where they will meet the winner of Group G – almost certain to be Sweden, barring a 10-goal swing in the final round of fixtures.
+USWNT players and Andonovski are looking ahead to the knockout stage, where they will meet Sweden, who topped Group G.

 “The approach is do or die,” Morgan told reporters after the game.
 “You know, the knockout stage, anything can happen and we are looking to get back, feel good, get our bodies back and we’ll be watching tomorrow to see who will be playing.”